 The Trust for its part, has made substantial investments over the years invested in such areas as both upgrading 2 of its 3 'home-made' pontoons to professionally built and installed pontoons which can provide the levels of accessibility and safety required of a modern marina; and a major programme of dredging which means all boats are afloat on neap tides and that access to and from the harbour is greatly enhanced at all states of the tide.

 The Trust is managed to ensure that, as far as possible, the income from harbour users will (in most cases) be adequate to maintain and operate the harbour on a long term sustainable basis and, in cooperation with other bodies with an interest in the harbour and surroundings, that its facilities and essential fabric can be improved.
-The harbour continues its programme of dredging; installed (in 2015) a small toilet and shower block and is planning the replacement of the 3rd pontoon.
+The harbour continues its programme of dredging; it installed (in 2015) a small toilet and shower block and in 2018 replaced the 3rd pontoon.
 Ideally the harbour would also like to see the provision of a modest harbour building with a social space, a kitchen and a small office.

 The Harbour Trust anticipates that the general improvement to the harbour and its environs will create not just an attractive and important source of relaxation and pleasure for the local community but also that it will create a 'destination' which will see visitors from further afield contributing to the social and financial wellbeing of the Tayport Community.
 Subject to cooperation and investment by appropriate authorities, addition of interpretation material telling the history and heritage of Tayport and its harbour, as well as information on the ecology of the Tay estuary, a site of special scientific interest, would create an educational resource for schoolchildren, locals and visitors alike.
 The Trust will keep a watch for opportunities to promote these further improvements as and when possible